 - Designed a guided application wizard — Getting Started, Applicant Information, Supporting Documents, Review & Submit — that breaks a daunting form into clear steps.

-- Told members exactly what they'd need up front with a Documents You'll Need panel, reducing failed submissions.
+- Told members exactly what to gather up front with a Documents You'll Need panel, so people aren't sent back to the start mid-application.

 - Gave each member a dashboard with live application status — draft, submitted, processing, approved.